Objectives of advanced green technologies

 More importantly, advanced green technologies often break down contaminants to the molecular level instead of storage or chemical dispersion.
 Other methods, such as biosulphide precipitation and electrowinning can produce salable products from waste to offset the cost, while electrocoagulation can produce clear, colorless, odorless water suitable for discharge.

-This overview shows the promise and potential of advanced green technologies in wastewater treatment and environmental remediation which will become increasingly more important as the world turns to clean alternatives for renewable energy and recovery of resources from wastes.
+This overview shows the promise and potential of eco-friendly wastewater treatment technologies in environmental remediation which will become increasingly more important as the world turns to clean alternatives for renewable energy and recovery of resources from waste.

 - Lofrano, Green Technologies for Wastewater Treatment, SpringerBriefs in Green Chemistry for Sustainability, 2012.